chopsquad/Simons-Game/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
--
 - [Jquery](https://code.jquery.com/) - JS library

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 -Adding jquery to out html file, must be added before the js file